Wider Use of Church Buildings

 Crossing the Threshold

 The ‘Crossing the Threshold’ conference was aimed at helping dioceses and parishes get the best from their buildings for wider community use.
 The day was dedicated to sharing best practice in the use of church buildings, and looked at examples of how successful projects are working in and for their communities already.
-A specially commissioned DVD and Toolkit were produced by the Diocese of Hereford; the Toolkit can be downloaded here: Crossing the Threshold Toolkit 2013
+A specially commissioned DVD and Toolkit were produced by the Diocese of Hereford, which was then updated and re-issued in 2017; the Toolkit can be downloaded from the Diocese of Hereford’s website by clicking here.

 The toolkit was produced as a response to demand from parishes at the start of their journey down this road towards returning their buildings to their communities.
 This is an easy to follow step by step resource containing exactly the sort of information any parish will need to know.